majguo/jboss-eap-on-app-service/README.md

-# How to run the sample on JBoss EAP Azure App Service
+# How to run the JMS sample on JBoss EAP Azure App Service

-This sample references to https://github.com/jboss-developer/jboss-eap-quickstarts/tree/7.4.x/helloworld-mdb.
+This JMS sample references to https://github.com/jboss-developer/jboss-eap-quickstarts/tree/7.4.x/helloworld-mdb.

 To run sample on JBoss EAP Azure App Service, following steps below: